fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p style="text-align: justify;"><a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html">Amazon <b>AMI</b></a> (Amazon Machine Image)</p>
 <ul>
+  <li>Template of root volume + laung permissions + block device mapping the volumes to attach</li>
   <li>Launch EC2 one or more pre-configured instance </li>
   <li>It can be customized </li>
   <li>it is build for a specific region.
 The AMI must be in the same region as that of the EC2 instance to be launched; but can be copied to another one where want to create another instance.</li>
   <li>An EBS snapshot is created when an AMI is builded</li>
+  <li>It can be copied to other regions by the console, command line, or the API</li>
 </ul>

 <p style="text-align: justify;"><a href="https://docs.aws.amazon.com/imagebuilder/latest/userguide/what-is-image-builder.html"><b>EC2 Image Builder</b></a></p>